Alexander-Barth/NCDatasets.jl/README.md

 # Manual

+This Manual is a quick introduction in using NCDatasets.jl.
+For more details you can read the [stable](https://alexander-barth.github.io/NCDatasets.jl/stable/) or [latest](https://alexander-barth.github.io/NCDatasets.jl/latest/) documentation.

 * [Explore the content of a netCDF file](#explore-the-content-of-a-netcdf-file)
 * [Load a netCDF file](#load-a-netcdf-file)
 * [Create a netCDF file](#create-a-netcdf-file)